How Can I Tell if My Homes Air Quality is Bad?

-If you’re uncertain whether your Front Royal residence has bad indoor air quality (IAQ), it probably does.
+If you’re questioning whether your Front Royal home has unhealthy indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times worse than outdoors, which can lead to long-term health issues.
+In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more contaminated than outdoors, which can create long-term health issues.

 Most Common Origins of Bad IAQ

-We’ve compiled a list of the most ordinary causes of poor IAQ, the problems they make and how you can remedy these indoor air pollutants.
-If you’re concerned about the air inside your home, we suggest consulting with a pro like Dave's Diversified Services about which solutions are ideal for your house.
+We’ve made a list of the most common causes of bad IAQ, the troubles they cause and how you can fix these indoor air pollutants.
+If you’re troubled by the air inside your home, we suggest chatting with a specialist like Dave's Diversified Services about which products are best for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from everyday household products.
+Volatile organic compounds, or VOCs, are vapors emitted from common household things.

 • Furniture